gcfunk/gregs_coding_exercise/README.md

 1. Documentation (comments and markdown documents)
 2. Copy / Pasting code from the internet and having opinions about it (delay example)
-3. CSS animations and hacking (animateRight example)
+3. CSS animations and browser implications (animateRight example)
+4. Unit tests (removeDuplicates example)
+5. Understanding of javascript data types (removeDuplicates example)